 The worst-case situation for your dog scratching or digging excessively might be medical.
-Reckless behavior in dogs can be caused by a number of medical conditions.
+Several medical conditions can cause reckless behavior in dogs.

 Scratching and digging have been some of the most noticeable of these habits.

-If you’re concerned that the behavior is medical, your veterinarian can assist you with that.
+If you’re concerned that the behavior is medical, your veterinarian can assist you.

-Fear and worry might be another source of concern for your dog’s scratching.
+Fear and worry might be another concern for your dog’s scratching.
 Things like being afraid of a storm or having visitors in the house might make your dog want to flee.

-This need to flee may lead to clawing and digging at the floor in order to find a way out.
-Take your canine to a veterinarian to discuss ways to help your pet cope with it.
-They do it for harmless reasons just like they stare at space.
+They do it for harmless reasons, just like they stare at space.
+This need to flee may lead to clawing and digging at the floor to find a way out.
+Take your canine to a veterinarian to discuss ways to help your pet cope with it.,

-Answer: Canines claw the carpet or mattress in the mid-night.
+Canines claw the carpet or mattress in the mid-night.
 This happens because of their innate digging tendency.
-Dogs dig the carpet to make a cozy resting space for them at night.
-Because they want to feel safe and secure when they sleep.
+Dogs dig the rug to make a cozy resting space for them at night because they want to feel safe and secure when they sleep.

-Answer: Yes, dogs have the potential to harm hardwood flooring.
-Especially the puppies.
+Yes, dogs have the potential to harm hardwood flooring—especially the puppies.
 On a wooden floor, dogs may easily have an accident.
 A dog lover will gladly take the necessary steps to prevent this from happening.